Funghidea

 From the earth to the table

-In 2015, Funghidea joined the Consortium of Certified Italian Mushrooms which promotes the SGS certified cultivation of mushrooms according to the UNI EN ISO 22005: 2008 standard.
+In 2015, Funghidea joined the Certified Italian Mushrooms Consortiumof Consortiumof which promotes the SGS certified cultivation of mushrooms according to the UNI EN ISO 22005: 2008standard.

-Our mushrooms are born and grown in Italy with a traceability system in the agri-food supply chain.
+Our mushrooms are grown and harvested in Italy , with traceability throughout the agri-food supply chain.

-They are cared for using primarily physical and biological systems for pest and infestation control, in compliance with Italian legislation, which is the most stringent and advanced in Europe.
+We take care of them using mainly physical and biological systems for defense against parasites and pests, in compliance with Italian legislation , which is the most stringent and advanced in Europe.

-They are grown in closed environments, free from contamination, with low water and energy consumption systems.
+They are grown in closed environments, free from contamination, with lowsystems. energy consumption water and

 Research and Applied Experimentation Project

-Analysis of the fungal community associated with the growth substrates of Pleurotus, experimental trials for controlling “green mould disease” and the definition of a control protocol.
+Analysis of the fungal community associated with Pleurotus growth substrates, experimental trials to combat “green mould disease” and definition of a control protocol.